-Home - Dinner - Pasta - Cacio e Pepe Pasta with Pecorino Romano
+Home - Dinner - Pasta - Creamy Cacio e Pepe Pasta

 This post may contain affiliate links.
 Please read my disclosure policy.

-• Smoother sauce: A few simple tricks will help you overcome clumps of gluey cheese in your cacio e pepe.
+• Make a smoother sauce: A few simple tricks will help you overcome clumps of gluey cheese in your cacio e pepe — the temperature and texture of the cheese are the most important details.

 • Saucy secret: The pasta cooking water — it binds with the fat (butter and cheese) to make an unctuous sauce.
 Cooking the pasta in a smaller than usual amount of water ups the starch.